-The requirements for the MPhil is a bachelor's degree or equivalent in the social sciences with at least an Upper Second Class Honours (3.0) and relevant work experience also; candidates will need to submit a short research proposal which will be considered by the Institute's Entrance Committee.
+The entry requirements for the MPhil Degree programme are a Master's degree or equivalent in the Social Sciences.
+A Bachelor's degree or equivalent in the Social Sciences with at least an Upper Second Class Honours (3.0) and relevant work experience may be considered.
+Applicants are required to submit a short research proposal with their application form which will be considered by the Institute's Entrance Committee.
 Candidates seeking to be upgraded from the MPhil to the PhD programme may apply after one year, subject to the procedures currently prescribed by the Board for Graduate Studies and Research.
-The time spent doing the MPhil degree programme will be deducted from the time required for the PhD
+The time spent doing the MPhil degree programme will be deducted from the time required for the PhD.

-The requirements for the PhD Degree programme is a complete postgraduate qualification or applicant must have been upgraded from the MPhil degree programme, relevant work experience and submission of a short research proposal which will be considered by the Institute's Entrance Committee.
+The entry requirements for the PhD Degree programme are a completed postgraduate qualification (MPhil) or upgrade from the MPhil Degree programme and relevant work experience.
+Applicants are required to submit a short research proposal with their application form which will be considered by the Institute's Entrance Committee.

-The MSc can accommodate 25 students maximum in total.
+The MPhil/PhD Degree programme can accommodate 25 students maximum.